missingus3r/agi-countdown/README.md

 Countdown for Artifical General Intelligence by Metaculus predictions.

-After the death of https://aicountdown.com/ i decided to make my own site:
+After ~the death of~ https://aicountdown.com/ (now fixed and alive) i decided to make my own site:

   https://countdowntoai.com/